martinlindhe/efyran/README.md

 /noflag                     - reports peers who did not get character flag /bark <text>                - have all peers say <text> to targeted NPC

+/circleme                   - line up peers in a circle around you

 /cohgroup                   - let current mage summon their group with Call of the Hero

 /buffon, /buffoff           - toggle auto buffing